Panchalparth471/Testimonials/README.md

 # Testimonials
 Simple Testimonial web page created by react JS

-# Top-Courses
-It is a simple course informer in which you can also like and remove the like of the course.
-It is used to understand the concepts of useEffect,useState hooks of react JS.
-The data has been brought through an API.
 # React & Tailwind CSS Starter Pack

 This is a starter pack for creating React projects with Tailwind CSS configured.
 It uses React version **18.2** and Tailwind CSS version **3.2**.